ebridges/sort-media/README.md

 `${copy-destination}/yyyy-MM-DD/yyyyMMDDTHHmmss_nn.typ`

-(`nn` is a serial number that is there to avoid duplicate name clashes).
+(`nn` is a serial number that is there to avoid duplicate name clashes.
+[See here for details](https://github.com/ebridges/sort-media/blob/master/lib/MediaFile.pm#L173)).

 ## Usage